 In 2005, Wilson finally recanted his testimony and confession, claiming he had been coerced by police and fed details about the murder that had not been made public.
 He said it out loud: We are innocent.

 Five years later a new District Attorney was elected in Brooklyn.
 Kenneth Thompson took office and immediately began to tackle a pile of cases that he feared were wrongful convictions.
 During the 80s and 90s, New York City police had been accused of misconduct, corruption and laziness, and it had resulted in dozens upon dozens of cases in which the convictions were, at best, questionable.
 Anthony Yarbough and Sharrif Wilson’s were two of the convictions in question.
-In 2013, the DNA evidence from under Annie’s fingernails, was finally sent for testing.
+In 2013, the DNA evidence from under Annie’s fingernails was finally sent for testing.
 It came back as a match… but not to Wilson or Yarbough.
-Instead, it matched the DNA evidence found under Migdalia Ruiz.
+Instead, it matched the DNA evidence found in the case of Migdalia Ruiz, whose murder happened while Yarbough and Wilson were locked up.
 The men were clearly innocent.

-No matter what drove the police to ignore critical evidence and lack thereof, and pursue the conviction of two gay, black teens for a crime they did not commit, one thing is clear: directly resulting from the cops’ misconduct, are 3 new victims… that we know of.
+No matter what drove the police to ignore critical evidence and lack thereof, to pursue the conviction of two gay, black teens for a crime they did not commit, one thing is clear: directly resulting from the cops’ misconduct are three new victims… that we know of.
 Anthony Yarbough had 22 years of his life stolen from him.
 Sharrif Wilson had 22 years of his life taken as well, and was forced to life with a crippling guilt.

 Worst of all, Migdalia Ruiz lost her life to a killer who could have been behind bars had the police decided to follow the more likely of the two leads they had in a triple-murder on Coney Island in 1992.